Loading...

 Senator Inouye’s family worked very closely with the U.S. Navy in designing the ship’s crest, flag, and coin.
 The symbolism within each design includes some of the proudest moments of Senator’s life and the communities he served.

-Upcoming Events
+Past Events

 “Honoring the Islands” sail through Nawiliwili Bay, Kauai